einsteinpy/einsteinpy/README.rst

 |circleci| |travisci| |appveyor| |codecov| |codeclimate|

-EinsteinPy is an open source pure Python package dedicated to problems arising in General Relativity and relativistic physics, such as geodesics calculation for vacuum solutions for Einstein's field equations, calculation of various quantities in these geometries like Schwarzschild Radius and the event horizon.
-The library also has functions for Symbolic calculations in GR like Christoffel Symbols and much more is planned.
+**EinsteinPy** is an open source pure Python package dedicated to problems arising in General Relativity and gravitational physics, such as goedesics plotting for Schwarzschild, Kerr and Kerr Newman space-time model, calculation of Schwarzschild radius, calculation of Event Horizon and Ergosphere for Kerr space-ime.
+Symbolic Manupulations of various tensors like Metric, Riemann, Ricci and Christoffel Symbols is also possible using the library.
+EinsteinPy also features Hypersurface Embedding of Schwarzschild space-time, which will soon lead to modelling of Gravitational Lensing!
-The library aims to solve Einstein's field equations for arbitrarily complicated matter distribution as one of the main goals.
 It is released under the MIT license.

 Documentation